About

 A research team led by the UC Irvine School of Medicine has identified a potential new gene-independent therapeutic strategy for treating the millions of people worldwide who suffer from retinal degeneration, a group of diseases that can lead to vision loss.

-Matt Miller Director, Communications and Public Relations mrmille2@uci.edu
+Matt Miller Director mrmille2@uci.edu

 Stay Connected